-Average speed cameras are to be deployed on the A90 between Dundee and Stonehaven, replacing the existing fixed and mobile enforcement strategy.
+Average speed cameras became operational on the A90 between Dundee and Stonehaven on 31 October 2017, replacing the existing fixed and mobile enforcement strategy.

 We know the significant outcomes that average speed cameras can deliver from our experience on the A9 and A77, and can expect the system between Dundee and Stonehaven to realise a range of improvements, including:

-We don’t want your money: Average speed cameras on the A90 will result in better speed limit compliance, fewer camera detections and ultimately fewer fines for road users.
-Since 2007, any fines generated by safety cameras, regardless of type, have been returned to HM Treasury.
+We don’t want your money: Our evidence is showing that average speed cameras on the A90 are encouraging better speed limit compliance.
+This leads to fewer camera detections and ultimately fewer fines for road users.

 Sustained improvements in driver behaviour have been delivered since the installation of average speed cameras on the A77 and the A9.
 The latest figures show:

 A9 (Dunblane – Inverness)